 The 2020 Boston Marathon, originally scheduled for April 20, has been canceled for 2020.
-However, Team IHP runners Kim Erler, PhD ’17 and an assistant professor of occupational therapy, and Jordan Griffiths, SLP ’19, remain committed to their fundraising goals and potentially running in the virtual run.
+However, Team IHP runners Kim Erler, PhD ’17 and an assistant professor of occupational therapy, and Jordan Griffiths, SLP ’19, remain committed to their fundraising goals and running the virtual run in September.

 About Team IHP

 Every year, the MGH Institute recruits runners for the Boston Marathon who have a passion for both running and the work being done at the IHP.
 They are committed to exceeding their fundraising goal of $5,000 each, and conditioning for the 26.2-mile race.
 Funds raised through our Boston Marathon program benefit a variety of initiatives at the Institute, including academic program support, scholarships, on-campus clinical care centers, and more!
 Jordan Griffiths, SLP '19 (left, in photo) has elected to support the Dr. Charles A. and Ann Sanders IMPACT Practice Center, and Dr. Kim Erler, PhD '17, will support student scholarships/financial aid.

 Since 2011, Team IHP has raised more than $140,000 which has had a tremendous impact on our students, clients, and the community.

 We continue to be inspired by their dedication and commitment.
 Read below to learn more about our runners.
 You can help them cross the finish line and reach their fundraising goals by clicking on the link to their GoFundMe page.

 Jordan Griffiths, SLP '19